rockettheme/docs/Docs/wordpress/themes/alerion/demo_extension.md

   2. **Text** [40%, 37%, se]
   3. **Text** [40%, 67%, se]

-Here's the widget breakdown for the Extension section:
+Here is the widget breakdown for the Extension section:

 * Text
 * Gantry Divider